LakewoodAlive to Host “Embracing Diversity” Community Forum on May 23

 The panelists participating in this community forum include:

 An engaged and active citizen is our best asset, and LakewoodAlive works with partners throughout the community to publicly discuss the issues of the day.
-We regularly host Community Forums designed to provide access to experts and resources within a particular field, as well as engage Lakewood residents in meaningful discussions regarding topics pertinent to our community.
+We regularly host Community Forums designed to provide access to experts and resources within a particular field, as well as engage our Lakewood neighbors in meaningful discussions regarding topics pertinent to our community.

 The following resources pertain to past forums LakewoodAlive has hosted.
 We hope you find them informative and useful.